llucax/llucax/sponsoring-platforms.md

 * Fees vary by payment processor, payment method, countries and currencies.
   The average is expected to be below 5% in all cases (but Liberapay doesn't take a cut, it only charges processing fees).
+  When paying with non European cards I think it should be around 2.9% + €0.25 and when using Stripe as a processor with an European card, 1.4% + €0.25.

 * It only supports recurring weekly, monthly and yearly payments.
 It doesn't support one-time payments but it has an option to manually renew the recurrent payments, so it can be effectively used for one-time payments with this in